Openhab-Nodes/website/content/en/developer/addons.md

 This chapter sheds some light on what addons actually are in the [Addon: Technical background](#addon-technical-background) section and introduces into addon development in later sections.
 Various *template* repositories allow you to easily clone example code and start experimenting and coding.

 You will not find library APIs in this documentation, refer to the code repositories if you are looking for those.
+This text assumes that you know how to open and operate a terminal, because for brevity reasons only command line instructions are given.

 There are two types of Addons that require different interfaces to be implemented.